 Sometimes, you just need to start from scratch, even with a game console.
-Whether you’re trying to fix an error you haven’t been able to solve with our solutions guide, you’re having trouble beta testing the latest Playstation software update, or you’re getting ready to upgrade to the more powerful Playstation 4 Pro, you’ll want to know how to return your PS4 to pristine condition.
-To do that, you need to “factory reset” your PS4, which reverts it back to its original, out-of-the-box state.
+Whether you’re trying to fix an error you haven’t been able to solve with our solutions guide or you’re having trouble beta testing the latest Playstation software update, you’ll want to know how to return your PlayStation 4 to pristine condition.
+To do that, you need to factory reset your PS4, a process that reverts it back to its original, out-of-the-box state.

-Step 3: Sign back in with your user account — It’s different from your PS4 account.
-Then, head to the Settings menu again.
+This is different from your PS4 account.
+Once signed in, head to the settings menu again.

 The second option is the big one that will clear your hard drive of data, including downloaded games, saved game data, and anything else you’ve added to the console since buying it.
 This will restore your PS4 to the pristine condition of how it came out of the box.

 The big wipe is the one you’re looking for.
 Note that it’ll take a long time — probably a couple of hours or more.

 Once you’ve initialized the wipe, the PS4 will give you a progress bar showing how long it’ll take, but expect it to take even longer as the console goes through multiple steps.
 When it is finished, you’ll be able to set up your PS4 the same way you did the first time you turned it on.
 If you’re looking to sell it, you’ll be handing it over completely fresh and with no data attached.